How to plan a vegetable garden

 Growing in open ground

 If you are fortunate enough to have good quality soil in your garden, growing in open ground may be an option for you.
 It is important to get rid of any deep rooted perennial weeds or invasive grasses like scutch grass before you start.
-The best method, although it takes a full season to do properly, is to block the light from the weeds using a sheet of black plastic or by using sheets of cardboard covered by a thick compost mulch.
-If using black plastic it will need to be down for 12 months before planting while cardboard covered beds can be used straight away provided the compost mulch on top is thick enough.
+The best method - although it takes a full season to do properly - is to block the light from the weeds using a sheet of black plastic, or by using sheets of cardboard covered by a thick compost mulch.
+If using black plastic, it will need to be down for 12 months before planting.
+On the other hand cardboard covered beds can be used straight away - provided the compost mulch on top is thick enough.

-By following the 'No Dig' method of adding compost or manure to the soil surface you will find your beds also become raised over time as the fertile material builds up and will essentially become raised beds without sides.
+By following the 'No Dig' method of adding compost or manure to the soil surface, you will find your beds also become raised over time as the fertile material builds up.
+Your garden beds will essentially become raised beds without sides.
 In my garden above, I have added timber boards to keep the soil in by hammering pegs into the ground and slotting the timber in behind, a process that takes 10 minutes and helps keep my paths tidy.

 What to Grow